Flagstaff Hill incident: Aftermath

 Although Director of Public Prosecutions Eamonn Barnes was pressured by the Irish Government to drop the charges, the eight SAS men stood trial in March 1977.
 They were each found guilty and fined £100 for possession of arms and ammunition without firearms licensing.
 The weapons were returned to the British Government after forensic analysis by the Garda established that they had not been used in any crime under investigation in the Republic of Ireland.
-A British military source later explained that the use of a 1:63,000 scale map instead of a 1:20,000 map had led the SAS men to be south of the border without knowing it.
+A British military source later stated that the use of a 1:63,000 scale map instead of a 1:20,000 map had led the SAS men to be south of the border without knowing it.
 In 1976, there were another 54 incursions by British forces inside the Republic's boundaries.
 On 28 October 1986 there was another cross-border incident in which a British soldier was arrested by the Gardaí after an IRA mortar attack on Drummuckavall British Army watchtower in County Armagh.
 A red Ford Escort was pursued while escaping across the border towards Thomas Murphy's farm by soldiers of the Scots Guards.
 One of the soldiers, a Lance Corporal, broke into a shed, where he was confronted by two IRA members.
 The soldier had inadvertently crossed the border and after a brief brawl with the two men, a Garda patrol arrived at the scene and arrested the soldier.
 He was taken to the Gardaí station at Dundalk, but was released six hours later after liaison between senior RUC and Garda officers.